 Judicial committee members do not receive fees.
-Lay members not subject to one person one salary are due fees but they were not paid in 2021, and are recorded as accruals.
-No expenses were paid to committee members.
+Lay members not subject to one person one salary are due fees.
+Lay members received payment of fees in 2022, but the fees were not charged by the Department of Justice to the Judicial Council until 2023.
+These fees are recorded as accruals.